 It is possible to get even more value out of your Membership Rewards Points using The Business Platinum Card® from American Express and American Express® Business Gold Card.
 Both of these cards offer a point rebate when you use your Membership Rewards Points to book airfare on the American Express Travel Portal.
 The rebate will apply to:

 - First/Business class with any airline booked through the American Express Travel Portal

 - All other fares booked with one airline of your choosing (can change once per year in January)

-The AMEX Business Platinum Card is a luxury travel card that offers many travel benefits.
-One of those many benefits is the 35% Point Rebate it offers when you use your Membership Rewards Points to book airfare on the American Express Travel Portal.
+The Business Platinum Card offers a 35% point rebate when you use your Membership Rewards Points to book airfare on the American Express Travel Portal.
 This means you will get 35% of the points you used to book your travel added back to your account.

 Exactly one month later, American Express credited me my rebated points which put 37,565 Membership Rewards Points back into my account.

-The AMEX Business Gold Card is a superb business card (or personal card if you want to use it that way) that offers a 25% rebate when you redeem your Membership Rewards Points for airfare through the American Express Travel Portal.
-This operates exactly the same as the AMEX Business Card, but with a slightly smaller rebate.
+The American Express Business Gold Card offers a 25% rebate when you redeem your Membership Rewards Points for airfare through the American Express Travel Portal.
+This operates exactly the same as The Business Platinum Card, but with a slightly smaller rebate.

 Using the same 107,326 points from the previous example, a 25% rebate would have meant that I would received 26,832 points back.
-So I would have spent a total of 80,494 points giving me an AMEX Point value of 1.33 cents each which is always the case when using this rebate.
+So I would have spent a total of 80,494 points giving my points a value of 1.33 cents each which is always the case when using the 25% rebate.